vess-dev/vess-dev.github.io/about.md

 Hello there!
 My name is Vess.

-This is a corner of the internet where I'll put my thoughts.
+This is a corner of the internet where I put my thoughts.

 Feel free to message me about them at: